armanfm/oracle-terra-dourada/README.md

 ---

-© 2025 Armando Freire (Terra Dourada)
+Copyright (c) 2025 Armando Freire (Terra Dourada)

 All rights reserved.

-Unauthorized use, copying, redistribution, or commercial exploitation is strictly prohibited.
+This software and documentation are proprietary.
+No permission is granted to use, copy, modify, distribute, or sell this material without explicit written consent.